Office of Elections

 The Office of the Secretary of the Commonwealth website provides forms and instructions on how to petition the Governor for restoration rights.

 You or your organization may conduct a voter registration drive at public locations within the community.
-We will be happy to advise you in planning a successful drive, training volunteers, and answering any questions you might have.
-We can assist you by providing voter registration and absentee ballot forms in English, Spanish, Vietnamese, and Korean languages.
-Forms and other informative materials are located on the Voter Forms page.
+Individuals or organizations requesting twenty-five (25) or more voter registration applications must complete Virginia Department of Elections certification training and sign the affidavit and application request.
+We will be happy to advise you in planning a successful drive and training volunteers and answer any questions you might have.
+We will provide voter registration and absentee ballot applications in English, Spanish, Vietnamese, and Korean languages.
+For more information call our office at 703-222-0776.

 Fairfax Virtual Assistant